Reports: Penn State Hiring New President From University Of Louisville

-Dr. Neeli Bendapudi, who took the helm at the University of Louisville during a time of great disquietude there in 2018, is expected to be named president Thursday, according to multiple reports.READ MORE: Powerball Lottery Ticket Worth $100,000 Sold In Bridgeville
+Dr. Neeli Bendapudi, who took the helm at the University of Louisville during a time of great disquietude there in 2018, was named the next president Thursday.

+Penn State says that Bendapudi is “the first woman and person of color” to assume the role at the university.

 Onward State, a PSU blog, was first to report the news on its paywalled site.
 Several outlets in Louisville were next to confirm the report.